 The Damnation of Food

-Top 5 Reasons Food Is Deemed Uneatable
+Top Five Reasons Food Is Deemed Uneatable

 1. The food is a high-allergy risk.

-2. The food is connected with an ethical dilemma
+2. The food is connected with an ethical dilemma.

-4. People can’t control the food
+4. People can’t control their food intake.

-5. The food is associated with a lack of social cool
+5. The food is associated with a lack of social cool.

 Social status and eating can consume the decisions you make on a daily basis.
 Finding reasons to justify your actions, just so you don’t have to label yourself a follower, is not the right thing to do.